Pampas Grande: Presence in ancient Peru and the Inca Empire

-The archaeological site of Kajur,6 located at 1250 masl, evidences one of the oldest human settlements in this part of the Cordillera Negra by hunters and gatherers.
-The ancient man from the Casma Valley came as a hunter and later became sedentary, developing the domestication of plants and auquénidos establishing himself in permanent places.
-(Note: Although politically the Kajur archaeological site belongs to the Pampas Grande district, it belongs to the Casma River Valley) The archaeological site of Cuchicoto located near the summit of Canchón shows the influence of Recuay culture during the Early Intermediate.
+The archaeological site of Kajur is one of the oldest human settlements in this part of the Cordillera Negra.
+The archaeological site of Cuchicoto located near the summit of Canchón shows the influence of Recuay culture during the Early Intermediate period.

-The priest Augusto Soriano Infante collected in 1953 a myth about the pre-Inca foundation of Pampas Grande.
+The priest Augusto Soriano Infante collected in 1953 a myth about the pre-Inca foundation of Pampas Grande:

 This story speaks of two demigods, one male: Canchón and the other female: Huascarán.

 They reigned in Pampas Grande and were husbands.
 Huascarán was a beautiful woman with light skin; She was an excellent cook; She prepared plenty of food for her 32 children and her husband.
 The flavor of its viands delighted Canchón.
 Happiness was clouded when Huascarán discovered that Canchón had a lover, Sutoc, a woman with dark skin who seduced Canchón with less abundant but more exquisite meals, had a nephew named Caullo who secretly was in love with Huascarán.
 In revenge for her husband's infidelity, Huascarán helped by Caullo, cut off Canchon's genitals cursing him so that in the future it would be sexually human waste.
 His testicles, which were thrown into the mountain, turned into cliffs when rolling, one was called Cuyocrumi (Stone that moves) and the other Huerururumi (Stone similar to the Huayruro's seed, jungle plant).
 Likewise, Canchón, when petrified, originated a summit of the same name.
 Sutoc suffered the same fate giving rise to another summit surrounded by his also petrified children.
 Before petrifying, he cursed Caullo, predicting that his bones would serve as stakes to tie animals and make pinculi.
 From this tragedy the Cordillera Negra was born.